1st Guards Tank Division

 The 1st Guards Tank Division was a tank division of the Soviet Army from 1945 to 1947, stationed in Neuruppin.
 It was formed in the spring of 1942 as the 26th Tank Corps.
 The corps fought in Operation Uranus and became the 1st Guards Tank Corps, being redesignated as a reward for its actions in December 1942.
-It fought in Operation Gallop, the Third Battle of Kharkov, Operation Kutuzov, Operation Bagration, the East Prussian Offensive, the East Pomeranian Offensive and the Berlin Offensive.
+It fought in Operation Gallop, the Third Battle of Kharkov, Operation Kutuzov, Operation Bagration, the East Prussian Offensive, the East Pomeranian Offensive, and the Berlin Offensive.
 During the East Prussian Offensive, the division captured Mława, Działdowo and Płońsk and was awarded the Order of Lenin for its actions.
 The division had been awarded the honorific "Don" for its actions in Operation Gallop.
-It also was awarded the Order of the Red Banner and the Order of Suvorov 2nd class.
+It was also awarded the Order of the Red Banner and the Order of Suvorov 2nd class.

 History

 World War II

 The 26th Tank Corps was formed between 24 June and 10 August 1942 in Kosteryovo.
 It was commanded by Major General Alexey Rodin.
 The corps included the 19th, 157th and 216th Tank Brigades and the 14th Motor Rifle Brigade.
 From 10 August to 9 September, the corps was transferred to Plavsk.
 On 3 September, it was subordinated to the 5th Tank Army.

 In October, the army was transferred to the Southwestern Front and began to prepare for the counteroffensive at Stalingrad, Operation Uranus.
 On 19 November, the 26th Tank Corps began its advance in the second echelon of the 5th Tank Army.
 It broke through Romanian lines in the area of Blinovsky and Korotovsky, advancing south towards Perelazovsky and Kalach.
 The corps overran the Romanian 1st Armored Division's rear area and captured the headquarters of the Romanian 5th Army Corps.